2020 National Science Week

 In the lead up to National Science Week 2020, the Wonder of Science Flying Scientists created a series of videos explaining their fields of study and fun experiments you can try at home.
 Take a look at the videos on the Wonder of Science website.

 The Wonder of Science team also held live virtual events during National Science Week 2020 featuring a Flying Scientist visiting schools around regional Queensland:

 - St Brendan’s College, Yeppoon

 Visit to Moreton Bay College – Deep Blue

-Moreton Bay College are learning about the depths of the ocean during as part of the National Science Week 2020 theme ‘Deep Blue’.
+Moreton Bay College learned about the depths of the ocean as part of the National Science Week 2020 theme ‘Deep Blue’.

 STEM Awesome activities

-Check out our new 2020 Awesome activities for a host of experiments, colouring-in and word puzzles—just in time for National Science Week.
+Check out our new 2020 Awesome activities book for a host of experiments, colouring-in and word puzzles.

-It is designed by some of Queensland’s leading professionals working in STEM fields:
+It was designed by some of Queensland’s leading professionals working in STEM fields:

 - Associate Professor Chamindie Punyadeera